-Consumers should be curious about their meds and be as educated as possible about the effects the meds are intended to have and what warning signs to look for.
-By participating in National Check Your Meds Day consumers and maintain a good relationship with their pharmacist and get answers to important questions.
+Consumers should be curious about their meds, be as educated as possible about the effects the meds are intended to have, and what warning signs to look for.
+By participating in National Check Your Meds Day, consumers can maintain a good relationship with their pharmacist and get answers to important questions.

 Good outreach for pharmacists

-By participating in National Check Your Meds Day, pharmacists send the message that they want to look out for the best interests of consumers and be proactive in helping to maintain consumer health.
-It offers the opportunity for pharmacists to be good community citizens.
+By participating in National Check Your Meds Day, pharmacists send the message that they want to look out for the best interests of patients and be proactive in helping to maintain consumer health.